 - Microservices-oriented.
 Applications are segmented into microservices.
 This significantly increases the overall agility and maintainability of applications.

-This gives them full flexibility in architecture, scalability, and support for a full feature set from day one.
+This gives them full flexibility in content services architecture, scalability, and support for a full feature set from day one.
 Such cloud-native solutions are also significantly quicker to implement and need less customization.

-For more information and insights download the white paper on 6 Benefits of DAM in the Cloud.
+For more information and insights download the white paper on DAM Benefits in the Cloud.